soc-ucsd/LCC/README.md

 <img src="docs/img/FDLCC.gif" align="center" width="49.5%"/>

 ## Features
 The CAV maintains car-following operations, adapting to the states of its preceding vehicles, and it also aims to **lead the motion of its following vehicles**.
-Specifically, by controlling of the CAV, LCC aims to attenuate downstream traffic perturbations and **smooth upstream traffic flow actively**.
+Specifically, by controlling of the CAV, LCC aims for both of the following two objectives:

+1. **attenuate downstream traffic perturbations**;
+2. **smooth upstream traffic flow**.

 ## Publications
 1. Wang, J., Zheng, Y., Chen, C., Xu, Q., & Li, K. (2020).
 Leading Cruise Control in Mixed Traffic Flow: System Modeling, Controllability, and String Stability. arXiv preprint arXiv:2012.04313. [link](https://arxiv.org/abs/2012.04313)